 The Daisy Lane School: At The Daisy Lane School, Technology is multi-faceted.
 Technology is both a subject and is also integrated into classroom activities.
 Curriculum elements in both Explorer and Kindergarten classes have teacher-directed interactive components.
 Teachers use BrightLink Interactive projectors to engage in differentiated instruction that enhances the learning experience for all students.
 In The Daisy Lane School teachers and students have one-to-one access to Samsung tablets to use during learning centers (Explorer) or work stations (Kindergarten).
 Our computer lab contains Dell laptops for each student.

 Primary School: Students in grades 1 through 4 are instructed in dedicated weekly technology class equipped with desk tops for each student.
 They learn to navigate the ever-changing world of technology so they may become confident, capable users in the 21st century.
 Skills are developed and practiced in word processing, multimedia presentation, internet safety, digital citizenship, basic computer programming (coding and/or scratch), keyboarding and parts of the computer.
 The students have access to assorted software programs and selected websites that enhance instruction in math, reading and language arts.
-As practiced throughout the school, technology is integrated into the classroom via cross-curricular projects and grades 1 and 2 have the use of new (2017) Samsung Android Tablets and Grades 3 and 4 utilize Dell Laptops (there are 2 carts - one for 3rd and one for 4th).
+As practiced throughout the school, technology is integrated into the classroom via cross-curricular projects.
+Additionally, Grades 1 and 2 have the use of new (2017) Samsung Android Tablets and Grades 3 and 4 utilize Dell Laptops (there are 2 carts - one for 3rd and one for 4th).
 3rd and 4th grade students also have a Microsoft Office 365 account in which to save work done on the computer at school (in the Computer Lab or on a laptop) and to be able to access their documents at home.
 The students are also introduced to using flash drives as well as utilizing the Cloud.

 High School Prep: Our technology program is an integrated part of curriculum which supports our core academic values of critical thinking, collaboration, communication, resourcefulness and creativity.
 A full computer lab is available for class instruction in technology as well as individual student and class use for curriculum area activities.
 Instruction in technology includes an introduction to coding, the use of Microsoft Office Suite, Keyboarding Skills and collaborative academic research with the use of the Google Drive apps.
 Through the use of laptops, tablets and interactive Bright Link projectors, teachers use technology resources to enhance their daily instruction.